-The Department for Environment and Water (DEW) has co-designed a draft ‘South Australian Little Corella Management Strategy’ with councils, other state government agencies and industry stakeholders to help mitigate the impact of this abundant species on the state, communities and landholders.
+The Department for Environment and Water (DEW) co-designed a draft ‘South Australian Little Corella Management Strategy’ with councils, other state government agencies and industry stakeholders to help mitigate the impact of this abundant species on the state, communities and landholders.

 Little Corella Management

 Council and the community have been dealing with the impacts of Little Corella (Cacatua Sanguinea) throughout the Alexandrina district for well over a decade.

 Little Corellas are a native Australian bird found in many parts of South Australia.
 Little Corellas are very intelligent and naturally form large flocks during the warmer months and cause considerable damage and nuisance to our community.

 While some people do enjoy seeing Little Corellas in the environment, large flocks in urban and rural areas can cause considerable problems.

 The over-abundance of Little Corellas can have many undesirable effects on communities and the environment.
 Little Corellas cause damage to built-infrastructure such as buildings, stobie poles, lights, timber structures and sporting equipment, they also cause significant damage to vegetation including trees and crops.

 Not only do these birds cause significant vegetation damage, other wildlife species within our region are also being impacted, including the displacement of other native bird species, native bees, possums and the like, as the Corella move in and take over the environment forcing other fauna to move onto other ‘safer’ locations.

 Further to the impact on our environment, Little Corellas have a large impact on the livelihood of residents living within the area.
 They cause a lot of stress and concern for residents, from the loud screeching noises to the mess they create when stripping back trees.
 In addition, large flocks of Little Corella defecate around the public spaces, schools, hospitals and private properties causing a potential health risk to the community.